mac-cain13/xdebug-helper-for-chrome/Readme.md

 How to install this extension?
 ------------------------------
-**Stable version:** Go to the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/eadndfjplgieldjbigjakmdgkmoaaaoc) ans click "Add to Chrome".
+**Stable version:** Go to the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/eadndfjplgieldjbigjakmdgkmoaaaoc) and click "Add to Chrome".

 **Development version:** [Download the source from GitHub](https://github.com/wrep/xdebug-helper-for-chrome/archive/master.zip) and [load the extension into Chrome](http://developer.chrome.com/extensions/getstarted.html#unpacked)